In a move that caps months of turmoil and controversy, Superintendent Anthony Pope has resigned from his position.

 It was while responding to the student support for Bakr that Pope thrust himself into the spotlight.
 In a single visit to the school, Pope was accused by students of rude behavior and by a staffer of pushing her.

-That led to a court hearing and an investigation by the city solicitor.
+r.
 Soon afterward, the Marlborough Educators Association took a vote of no confidence in the superintendent.